 Sam holds a Bachelors’s degree in Medical Science and Comparative Literature from Columbia University, and an MSc in Global Health Policy and Economics at the London School of Economics, Sam focused his dissertational research on health systems and performance measures of low socioeconomic populations in high-income countries working as a project manager at the International Consortium for Health Outcomes Measurement (ICHOM) by the Boston Consulting Group (BCG).
 He is passionate about the social and economic determinants of health and shaping a future in clinical medicine informed by patient-driven equitable outcome measures.

 Camille is the Co-founder and Deputy Editor-In-Chief of the JOHPEC.
 Alongside the Editor-In-Chief, she manages the journal’s development strategy, publications, and initiatives.
-She is a Health Economics and Policy PhD Candidate at the London School of Economics, working within the NIHR School for Social Care Research and the Care Policy and Evaluation Centre (CPEC).
+She is a Health Policy and Health Economics PhD Candidate at the London School of Economics and Political Sciences, working within the NIHR School for Social Care Research and the Care Policy and Evaluation Centre (CPEC).

 Rosa is experienced in healthcare management and large-scale transformation, quality improvement and financial savings programmes within the English NHS.
 She is currently undertaking an MSc International Health Policy at the LSE and is a member of the JOHPEC Editorial Board.